 Ginkgo biloba is commercially available in the following forms:

 - dried leaves/tea

 Most of the current research reflects results used with purified ginkgo extract.
 Do not eat raw ginkgo seeds, as they are poisonous (

 One of the limitations of the studies on ginkgo is that they did not use standardized dosing.

 However, the bulk of the evidence seems to support the safety of taking 120–160 mg divided into several doses throughout the day (

 There is no clearly defined maximum dosage, but it’s wise to start with a lower dose and work your way up to ensure tolerance.

 Most research has not evaluated doses greater than 600 mg per day, so it’s probably not a good idea to exceed this amount.

-Remember, it can take up to six weeks before you begin to notice any effects.
+Additionally, keep in mind that it can take several weeks before you begin to notice any effects.